Conversations done

 Nora Amin

-One of Nora Amin’s latest revindications as a feminist is to dance belly-dance at university lectures.
-Living between Germany and Egypt, writing, producing films and theatre, contributing to festival programmes, Nora is in contact with many contrasting and contradictory realities.
-During the conversation, Julia Varley will ask Nora Amin about her work and life in the most recent years, including her film, An Enemy of the People – Journey to Survival, which was shown at the 8th Transit Festival “Beauty as a Weapon – Theatre, Women, Conflict”.
-The film shows the journey of an independent theatre company that decides to play a very provocative play addressing the issues of democracy, corrupt regimes, the rule of the majority and the manipulation of crowds.
-It shows different moments and contexts of performance through the whole year of 2013 only a few steps away from the violent confrontations in Tahir Square and tells a story about theatre as a tool for survival and change; it is the story of Lamusica Independent Theatre Group, of twenty men working under the leadership of one woman: Nora Amin.
+One of Nora Amin’s latest claims as a feminist is to dance belly dance during her lectures at the university.
+Living between Germany and Egypt, writing, producing films and theater, contributing to festival programs, Nora is in contact with many contrasting and contradictory realities.
+During the conversation, Julia Varley will ask Nora Amin to talk about her work and life in recent years, including the production of the film, An Enemy of the People – Journey to Survival, which was shown at the 8th Transit Festival ” Beauty as a weapon – Theater, Women, Conflict ”.
+The film tells the journey of an independent theater company that decides to stage a provocative show that deals with themes of democracy, corrupt regimes, the domination of the majority and the manipulation of crowds.
+The film shows different moments and contexts of entertainment throughout the year 2013 a few steps from the violent clashes in Tahir square and tells a story about theater as a tool for survival and change; is the story of the Lamusica Independent Theater Group, of twenty men who work under the guidance of a woman: Nora Amin.

 February 21, 2022